adamchen3/DrawSVG/README.md

 We have provided you with a couple of examples of subdividing complex, smooth complex shapes into much simpler triangles in `/subdiv`.
 Subdivision is something you will dig into in great detail in the next assignment.
 You can see subdivision in action as you step though the test files we provided.

 In addition to what you have implemented already, the [SVG Basic Shapes](http://www.w3.org/TR/SVG/shapes.html) also include circles and ellipses.
 We may support these features by converting them to triangulated polygons.
 But if we zoom in on the edges, there will be a point at which the approximation breaks down and the image no longer will look like a smooth curve.
 Triangulating more finely can be costly as a large number of triangles may be necessary to get a good approximation.
 Is there a better way to sample these shapes?
 For example, implement `draw_ellipse` in `software_renderer.cpp` and `hardware/hardware_renderer.cpp` (2 pts).

-### Friendly Advice from your TAs

-- As always, start early.
-There is a lot to implement in this assignment, and no official checkpoint, so don't fall behind!
-- Open `.../DrawSVG/CMU462/docs/html/index.html` with a browser to see documentation of many utility classes, especially the ones related to vectors and matrices.
-- Be careful with memory allocation, as too many or too frequent heap allocations will severely degrade performance.
-- Be careful with types (e.g. float, double, int, uint8_t), casting, and using the right functions for each type.
-- While C has many pitfalls, C++ introduces even more wonderful ways to shoot yourself in the foot.
-It is generally wise to stay away from as many features as possible, and make sure you fully understand the features you do use.
-- The reference solution is **for reference only**, and we compare your result to reference solution only qualitatively.
-It contains bugs, too, for example sometimes lines are not drawn when its endpoints are offscreen, and lines get thinner when supersampling.
-So don't panic if number of pixels different from reference seems large.
-Still, looking at that diff image could be a good sanity check.
-- We also mostly run your code with svg files in the `basic` folder, so don't worry too much about the hardcore ones.
-- Currently, DrawSVG does not support rendering `<circle>` svg elements (which is different from `<ellipse>`).

 ### Resources and Notes